dendibakh/perf-book/chapters/18-Appendix/Appendix-B.md

 ### Transparent Huge Pages {.unnumbered .unlisted}

-To allow applications to use Transparent Huge Pages (THP) on Linux one should ensure that `/sys/kernel/mm/transparent_hugepage/enabled` is `always` or `madvise`.
+To allow applications to use Transparent Huge Pages (THP) on Linux you should ensure that `/sys/kernel/mm/transparent_hugepage/enabled` is `always` or `madvise`.
 The former enables system-wide usage of THPs, while the latter gives control to the user code on which memory regions should use THPs, thus avoiding the risk of consuming more memory resources.
 Below is an example of using the `madvise` approach:

 ```cpp
 void ptr = mmap(nullptr, size, PROT_READ | PROT_WRITE | PROT_EXEC,